Writing Again

-This experience again allowed me to appreciate how lucky I am to have a modest writing gift.
-And yes, it was a pleasure and a privilege writing this blog.
+I cannot wait to get out of bed in the morning, and I go to sleep thinking about what I wrote that day.
+This new beginning once again allowed me to appreciate how lucky I am to have a modest writing gift.
+And yes, it was a pleasure and a privilege to write this article.

 You’re the best -Bill